rneuhausler/coralModel-analyses/README.md

      .
 ```

+#### Creating the Reef

 The user establishes instances of class `Organism()` with a benthic type (0=coral, 1=turf, 2=macroalgae), a coordinate location, and an ID number.
 These instances can then be appended to an instance of class `Reef()` as a node attribute, using `append()`.
 Once all the nodes are appended, the user can use `generateGraph()` to establish which instances of class `Organism()` are considered as neighbors of oneanother (based on a given distance threshold and the previously defined coordinate location).

-Once the graph is generated, the user can run a timestep of the model through `roll()`.
-This function takes in the weights of the parameters shown in mumby et. al's ODE's and a dt.

-This repository contains the files `coralModel.py`, and `coralModelTest.py`.

-The first file defines the classes, as shown above, used to generate the spatiotemporal reef model.
-The second is an example script of how to use the classes to create your own reef model.
-It's creation and use of an 8x8 reef with randomly assigned types for the initial nodes is shown below:
+The creation and use of an 8x8 reef with randomly assigned types for the initial nodes is shown below:

 ```python
     .